micahgodbolt/godboltme/_posts/2012-11-05-proposal-sass-extend-and-media-queries.md

 There are many obvious problems with this solution from a semantic, future-proofing, standard complying standpoint.
 But the point is...it'd work!

-<h2>The Sass Way</h2>
+##The Sass Way

-<b>TL;DR:</b> After tossing and turning on this issue for a bit I realized that there wasn't a perfect solution using the tools we have today.
+TL;DR: After tossing and turning on this issue for a bit I realized that there wasn't a perfect solution using the tools we have today.
 But I finally got some sleep once I figured out how I would propose to solve this problem, "The Sass Way &trade;".

 Right now if you write a silent class (using the % like I did above), the class doesn't get written to your style sheet until you @extend it, determining it's place in the cascade as well.
 So what if Sass treats an @extend inside a media query as just another instance of that class.
 See the following: